RocketSoftware/rocket-mvbasic/docs/usage/FAQ.md

     ![](../img/faq_exclude.png)

 3. Click "Add Pattern", and then enter a pattern that exists in the file names you want to exclude.

+**Q: Why sometimes the extension failed to upgrade on Windows platform?**

+**A:** This is because some files of the extension still being used.
+To resolve this issue, please follow below steps:

+1. Uninstall MV BASIC extension first.

+2. Close all VS Code and java processes through task manager.

+3. Manually remove the MV BASIC extension directory under user profile.
+For example, you may find MV BASIC extension version 1.6.0 in "C:\Users\user_name\.vscode\extensions\rocketsoftware.rocket-mvbasic-1.6.0".

+4. Restart VS Code and install the latest extension.